Chicken Marsala

 Meatloaf

-Chicken Marsala Meatloaf
+Chicken Meatloaf

-Note: You will need a meat grinder or food processor, kitchen scale, large sheet pan and parchment for this recipe.
+Note: You will need a meat grinder or food processor, kitchen scale, large sheet pan and parchment paper for this recipe.
 If you don't have a meat grinder, ask your grocer for pre-ground meat.

-1 tablespoon good quality olive oil
+1 tablespoon olive oil

 2 tablespoons butter

-1 ½ cups diced yellow onion
+1 ½ cups small dice, yellow onion

 Salt

-2 teaspoons freshly minced garlic
+2 teaspoons freshly minced, garlic

 1 1/4 ounces (weight) finely grated (good quality) Parmesan cheese